2-group global symmetries, hydrodynamics and holography

 Before diving into the computation, let us summarise our setup and stating the results.
 To simplify the computations, we focus on the `probe limit' where the metric fluctuations are decoupled from of the gauge fields $\CA,\CB$ and the geometry is fixed as $AdS_5$ Schwarzschild.
 This corresponds to the scenario where $T$ and $u^\mu=(1,{\bf 0})$ is fixed in the hydrodynamic description.
 The necessary computation is amount to solve for the profile of the following perturbed gauge fields ansatz

 on top of the fixed background geometry $ds^2 = r^2 (-dt^2 + dx_i dx^i) + dr^2/(r^2f)$ with $f=1-r_h^4/r^4$.
+As usual, this probe limit where we neglect the backreaction of the gauge fields on the geometry corresponds to the hydrodynamic limit where $T \gg \mu_i, \mu$ so that the charge sector's contribution to the free energy is subleading compared to that of other uncharged degrees of freedom.
+This limit can also be systematically achieved by demanding that the gauge field sector of the action in \eqref{eq:BulkAction-gauge} is suppressed by a small parameter (e.g. $N_f/N_c$ in the study of probe branes) when added to the Einstein-Hilbert action.
+This probe limit does not allow us to study 2-group hydrodynamics in the most general equations of state, but will nevertheless highlight the physics of interest.
+It would be interesting to study the situation including backreaction: this will likely require numerics already at the level of the background, as in \cite{DHoker:2009mmn}.

 Here, the time-dependent part of $\CB$ indicates that the strings in equilibrium configurations is aligned along $z-$direction as in Section \ref{sec:2-ptFuncAndModes}.
 We find that the equilibrium 1-point function of the covariant current can be obtained by solving for $\bar\CA_t(r),\bar\CA_z(r)$ which results in

-where $\chi_a(\rho_b,T)$ can be thought as charge susceptibility.
+where $\chi_a(\rho_b,T)$ can be thought of as charge susceptibility.
 Its explicit form in $AdS_5$ geometry can be written as

 with the dimensionless parameter $\CK := \hat\kappa \rho_b/r_h^2$ with the Hawking temperature $T=r_h/\pi$.